openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Verifier Metadata

-The `format` value in the `vp_formats` parameter of the Verifier metadata MUST have the key `vc+sd-jwt`, and the value is an object consisting of the following name/value pairs:
+The `format` value in the `vp_formats` parameter of the Verifier metadata MUST have the key `dc+sd-jwt`, and the value is an object consisting of the following name/value pairs:

 * `sd-jwt_alg_values`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the Verifier supports for signing of an Issuer-signed JWT of an SD-JWT.
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the Issuer-signed JWT of the presented SD-JWT MUST match one of the array values.
 * `kb-jwt_alg_values`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the Verifier supports for signing of a Key Binding JWT (KB-JWT).
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented KB-JWT MUST match one of the array values.